WUSTL-Biol4220/home/labs/lab_04.md

 Strings are often used to identify filesytem resources.
 In many cases like this, the user wants to identify a set of strings that share a common pattern.
 The wildcard characters useful in these cases.
 A *wildcard* is used as a placeholder in a search pattern to match any other suitable character(s) during a search.
 Two wildcards we'll learn about today are `*` and `?`.
 The `*` character will match zero or more characters of any type, while the `?` character will match exactly one character.
 Any number of wildcards can appear anywhere in a search pattern: it's your choice.
 We will learn about other types of wildcards in a future lab on regular expressions.

-In this section, you will determine what command accomplished the specified objectives below.
+In this section, you will determine what command would accomplish the specified objectives below.

-1. What command all lists all files in the current directory that start with `new_` and end with `.txt`?
+1. What command lists all files in the current directory that start with `new_` and end with `.txt`?
 2. What command moves all files ending with `.zip` into a directory called `text_files`?
 3. What command removes all directories (empty and non-empty) containing the text `_old` at the end of their directory names?
 (Hint: directories have `/` at the end of their path while files do not)
 4. What command would you use to list all `.fasta` files within a subdirectory named `data/`